-Meet the students
+Meet the alumni

 Coming from a not particularly tech-savvy background, I am grateful for how this programme welcomes even students who are just at the start of their journey into digital concepts and methods.
-Our technical options papers as well as the countless seminars and workshops on digital skills (e.g. photogrammetry, text encoding) offered by different parts of the university have definitely eased my entry into digital scholarship.
+Our technical options papers as well as the countless seminars and workshops on digital skills (e.g. photogrammetry, text encoding) offered by different parts of the university definitely eased my entry into digital scholarship.

 Technological advancements are only the beginning of the conversation though!
-I love that the weekly seminar for the whole cohort explores epistemology, project management, ethics, the limits of present technology, and how digital practices can be employed thoughtfully.
+I loved that the weekly seminar for the whole cohort explores epistemology, project management, ethics, the limits of present technology, and how digital practices can be employed thoughtfully.
 There is also a wealth of lectures and cultural offerings available in Oxford to help one keep a foot in one's home discipline.
-In my case, I have been enjoying different talks in medieval studies, theology, manuscript studies, and arts and letters.
+In my case, I enjoyed different talks in medieval studies, theology, manuscript studies, and arts and letters.
 It is truly a gift to be in a programme that draws together humanistic, technical, and experiential learning opportunities within a vibrant city.

 Carmen Denia